How do we stay active at work? We can walk more, stand up when we have been sitting too long and even exercise while sitting in the office.

 There is no need to feel constrained by the limited space or your office attire—there are still many opportunities for a mini-workout or strengthening activities right where you are.
 You

 can get your blood circulating and maintain muscle tone without breaking a sweat.

 It’s not hard either—exercise is easily incorporated into your usual work activities.

-That’s the recommended number of steps you should take a day for better health.
-Get up for some face-to-face conversation with your colleagues on the other side of the office, instead of simply picking up the phone.
+First, walk more.
+Clock your steps to achieve better health.
+Get up for some face-to-face conversations with your colleagues at the other side of the office, instead of communicating through the phone or messenger.
 Use the stairs instead of the lift.
-Walk to the pantry for a fresh cup of tea, instead of keeping a flask at your desk.
+Walk to the pantry for a fresh cup of tea or to top up your water bottle.

 have shown that exercise is “a critical and consistent element of modern effective stress reduction”, so you’re already on the right path to a healthier body and mind.